LABOUR SUPPLY brochure - Flipbook - Page 26

 implementation of this project.

-Situated within a national park
+Situated within a National

-there were specific enviromental
+Park there were specific

-considerations.
+environmental considerations.

 To minimise road movements